 - Both employers and employees can jointly liable in particular cases

-If you run a business and employ workers, you may wonder if you’re solely responsible for every action they take.
+If you run a business and employ workers, you may wonder if you’re responsible for every action they take.
 Employers are generally responsible for everything that happens in the workplace.
 This includes the actions of their employees and any mistakes they make.
 This is because employees are acting on the employer’s behalf.
-Yet, in some cases, workers themselves can also be personally liable.
+In some cases, workers themselves can also be personally liable.
 Conversely, you may wonder as an employee if you can be held legally responsible if anything happens at work.
 This guide outlines where this can occur and what the law says about it.

 Liability for the mistakes of employees

 In the workplace, employers are normally liable for the actions and mistakes of their employees.
 Employers subsequently need to ensure that they train their employees properly and provide guidance.
 This is known as vicarious liability.
 For example, if an employee at your local grocery store spills something without cleaning it up and you slip over, the store would be legally liable.
 However, in some cases both the employee and employer can be legally responsible.
 This can happen if the employer can prove they took all reasonable steps to prevent the conduct of the employee.
 Further, joint liability can arise in cases involving bullying, harassment, discrimination and negligence.
 Similarly, negligence cases usually involve joint liability.
 An exception to this is if the employee displayed serious or wilful misconduct.